James Brown: Rape accusation

 In January 2005, a woman named Jacque Hollander filed a lawsuit against James Brown, which stemmed from an alleged 1988 rape.
 When the case was initially heard before a judge in 2002, Hollander's claims against Brown were dismissed by the court as the limitations period for filing the suit had expired.
 Hollander claimed that stress from the alleged assault later caused her to develop Graves' disease, a chronic thyroid condition.
 Hollander claimed that the incident took place in South Carolina while she was employed by Brown as a publicist.
 Hollander alleged that, during her ride in a van with Brown, Brown pulled over to the side of the road and sexually assaulted her while he threatened her with a shotgun.

 In her case against Brown, Hollander entered as evidence a DNA sample and a polygraph result.
 The evidence was not considered due to the limitations defense.
-Hollander later attempted to bring her case before the South Carolina Supreme Court, but nothing came of her complaint.

 Later life

-At the end of his life, James Brown lived in Beech Island, South Carolina, directly across the Savannah River from Augusta, Georgia.
+At the end of his life, Brown lived in Beech Island, South Carolina, directly across the Savannah River from Augusta, Georgia.
 According to his longtime manager Charles Bobbit, Brown had been living with Type 2 diabetes, which went undiagnosed for years.
 In 2004, Brown was successfully treated for prostate cancer.
 Regardless of his health, Brown maintained his reputation as the "hardest working man in show business" by keeping up with his grueling performance schedule.